10 common questions about CGMs and glucose biosensors answered

 - Week 4: See if you can use all you’ve learned to maintain optimal glucose for a week.

-Many people continuously wear the CGMs after the first month, either for ongoing accountability or to continue to experiment and learn.
+Many people continuously wear the devices after the first month, either for ongoing accountability or to continue to experiment and learn.
 Others might use it every few months to check in on their habits.

-It’s also worth noting that there are many, many things you can do to improve your metabolic health that don’t involve wearing a CGM, including eating nutrient-dense whole foods, exercising daily, getting enough sleep, and minimizing stress.
+It’s also worth noting that there are many, many things you can do to improve your metabolic health that don’t involve wearing a device, including eating nutrient-dense whole foods, exercising daily, getting enough sleep, and minimizing stress.
 We write extensively about these on our site, Metabolic Insights.

 10. Does it hurt?

 It’s true that the applicator uses a needle to place the filament under your skin, but it happens so quickly that most people don’t even feel it.
-However, depending on placement, it’s possible to feel a pinch or even get minor bleeding when you first apply the CGM; very occasionally, you may feel soreness in the following days.
+However, depending on placement, it’s possible to feel a pinch or even get minor bleeding when you first apply the device; very occasionally, you may feel soreness in the following days.